ghik/kubernetes-the-harder-way/docs/QEMU.md

     - [`cloud-init`](#cloud-init)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Launching VMs with QEMU

-Let's get to work and start setting up our virtual cluster.

-In a real-world scenario, you would use some high level virtual machine manager like [Vagrant](https://www.vagrantup.com/) to manage your VMs.
-However, let's remember that we want to do things _the hard way_ in order to see the guts of all the layers involved in our endeavor.
-For this reason, we will use the most _raw_ tool possible for running our VMs: [QEMU](https://www.qemu.org/).

 ## Introduction to QEMU and virtualization